2 Years of entrepreneurship : lessons learned

 I’ll also give some lectures about startups in my old University : Pôle Léonard de Vinci.
 I can’t wait to be in a class where I wished I had been as a student 2 years ago.

-Before leaving the entrepreneurship world I just wanted to wish good luck to all the friends & people I have made one this road.
+Before leaving the entrepreneurship world I just wanted to wish good luck to all the friends & people I have meet on this road.
 I know the ups and downs : you have my full support.

 I’ll continue to write about technologies and startups here on my website and on Medium.
 Stay tuned.